Mount Lebanon Mutasarrifate: Reasons for emigration

 After the country was hit by a number of bloody strifes in the middle of the nineteenth century, and after Mount Lebanon became a small Mutasarrifate with limited production, the doors of livelihood narrowed in the faces of a large number of unemployed youth, so they searched for a way out to save them from what they were suffering from poverty and destitution.
 Some peasants were growing tired of the taxes that were imposed on them, so a group of them got rid of it by resorting to protecting the monasteries that were exempted from taxes, so the Mutasarrifate government was obliged to distribute the total required taxes to the rest of the peasants who owned the remaining lands, so they fell under the weight of these taxes and waited for the opportunity to be given to them to take this weight off their shoulders.

 While the Lebanese were suffering under the impact of poverty and destitution, it wasn't until news spread on the advanced economy of the countries abroad, in which they could realize their ambitions in a short time, that they thought of emigrating outside.
 The Ottoman government did not pursue its citizens only to collect taxes from them, but sometimes it pursued the presence of those citizens themselves in the empire, especially during the reign of Sultan Abdul Hamid II, when the state had become very weak and European interference in its affairs intensified, and some countries wooed Ottoman subjects who served their interests, the Ottomans pursued and persecuted all those whom they suspected of tending to the Europeans or supporting them, and some of these suspects were caught working for France, Britain or Russia, while others were found innocent, and both groups found immigration the best way to get rid of the pressure of the Ottomans.

-Global transportation was slow, dangerous, and expensive until the mid-nineteenth century.
-In the era of the Mutasarrifate there was a great improvement.
-Steamships have replaced sailing ships, railways have spread in most countries, and cars have begun to replace transportation animals and to develop rapidly.
-As a result of this progress, the movement of travel between different countries became active after its dangers decreased, its expenses decreased, and its speed increased.
-At the forefront of the beneficiaries of this development was the young population of Mount Lebanon during the era of the mutasarrifate, who were encouraged to travel and began to accept to migrate after being provided with modern means of transportation.
+Global transportation was slow, dangerous, and expensive until the mid-nineteenth century, when steamships replaced sailing ships, railways were developed in most countries, and cars have begun to replace transportation animals.
+As a result of this progress, the movement of travel between different countries increased as its dangers and expenses decreased while its speed increased.
+At the forefront of the beneficiaries of this development was the young population of Mount Lebanon during the era of the Mutasarrifate, who were encouraged to travel and began to migrate after being provided with modern means of transportation.